 If prioritization doesn't matter for the tasks at hand, consider randomly completing tasks one by one, as a great way to work out of your "thrashing state".
 If prioritization does matter, meaning you have to make a tradeoff between responsiveness and execution, "establishing a minimum amount of time to spend on any one task helps to prevent a commitment to responsiveness from obliterating throughput entirely" (Christian and Griffiths, 125).

 Consider, again, your inbox.
 If you prioritize the list and dedicate a minimum amount of time to responding to emails before checking to see if new, more urgent emails have been received, you ensure things get done efficiently.
 You guard against thrashing, because you'll never spend more time sorting email than responding to it.
 You also maintain prioritization.
 Tasks are still being completed one at a time, but here you’re working slower, not dumber, to achieve better efficiency in task completion.

 And how responsive should you be?
 "Try to stay on a single task as long as possible without decreasing your responsiveness below the minimum acceptable limit.
 Decide how responsive you need to be—and then, if you want to get things done, be no more responsive than that" (Christian and Griffiths, 126)

 That's how modern computer operating systems work.
 They ignore users as much as possible without it being noticed.
 They time-block to avoid thrashing due to too much context switching.
 They do one thing at a time, and they do it quickly.

 Keep this in mind the next time you're feeling overwhelmed with all the stuff going on at work or in life.
 It just might help keep you from thrashing.

-(And if you found this post relating human and computer behavior interesting, you’ll love Algorithms to Live By.
-Check it out and let us know what you think!)
+(And if you found this post relating human and computer behavior interesting, you'll love Algorithms to Live By.)